fatiherikli/olay/README.md

 #### olay.trigger

 Runs the callbacks of the provided event.
-Supports arguments and keyword arguments.
+Supports arguments and keyword arguments for callback functions.

     olay.trigger("hello")
     olay.trigger("hello", 1, 2, username="test")